Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Results

-We also fit the spectra with standard galaxy templates using {\bagpipes}.
-Reasonable fits, though marginally worse compared to the BD templates ($\chi^2/{\rm DOF}=1.3$ vs. 1.4 for Bullet-BD1 and $\chi^2/{\rm DOF}=0.9$ vs. 1.2 for Bullet-BD2) are obtained (Fig.~\ref{fig:spectra}).
-However, the resulting galaxy templates have extremely high redshifts ($z=31.5\pm 0.3$ and $z=30.9\pm 0.1$, respectively) and extreme stellar masses for that redshift ($M^*\gtrsim 10^{10}M_{\odot}$, even after accounting for magnification of $\mu \sim 2$ for these redshifts).
+Finally, we fit the spectra with standard galaxy templates using {\bagpipes}.
+The fits also include an additional damping wing component (see \citealp{asada25}).
+Reasonable fits, though marginally worse compared to the BD templates ($\chi^2/{\rm DOF}=1.26$ vs. 1.27 for Bullet-BD1 and $\chi^2/{\rm DOF}=0.97$ vs. 1.23 for Bullet-BD2 for brown dwarf/galaxy templates, respectively) are obtained (Fig.~\ref{fig:spectra}).
+However, the resulting galaxy templates put these objects at extremely high redshifts ($z=32.2\pm 0.5$ and $z=30.0\pm 0.1$ , respectively) and extreme stellar masses for that redshift ($M^*\gtrsim 10^{10}M_{\odot}$, even after accounting for magnification of $\mu \sim 2$).
+Together with the proper motion data, we conclude that these objects are indeed brown dwarfs.

 We also note that two other brown dwarfs (initially selected as high-redshift objects at $z\sim 7$) were targeted in our program.
 These objects with IDs 7103870 and 7104781 (the former is also presented in \citealp{tu25}) are higher temperature brown dwarfs ($>1000\mbox{K}$), and we see no significant proper motions, despite their clear brown dwarf spectral signatures.